-To maintain the airspace around Casement aerodrome free from obstacles to facilitate aircraft operations to be conducted safely, as identified in the Development Plan Index map and Map 12 and as outlined in Chapter 12: Implementation and Monitoring.
+To maintain the airspace around Casement aerodrome free from obstacles to facilitate aircraft operations to be conducted safely, as identified in the Development Plan Index map and outlined in Chapter 13 Implementation and Monitoring.

-To implement the principles of shielding in assessing proposed development in the vicinity of Aerodromes, having regard to Section 3.23 of the Irish Aviation Authority Guidance Material on Aerodrome Annex 14 Surfaces (2015) (See Chapter 12: Implementation and Monitoring).
+To implement the principles of shielding in assessing proposed development in the vicinity of Aerodromes, having regard to Section 3.23 of the Irish Aviation Authority Guidance Material on Aerodrome Annex 14 Surfaces (2015) (See Chapter 13 Implementation and Monitoring).

 To prohibit and restrict development in the environs of Casement aerodrome, where it may cause a safety hazard.
-(See also Policy IE13 Public Safety Zones and Chapter 12: Implementation and Monitoring).
+In general, no development shall be permitted in the public safety zone.
+(See also Chapter 13 Implementation and Monitoring).

-11.8.3 Weston Airport
+11.7.3 Weston Airport